Skip to main content

 In Case of Loss or Theft

-If you have questions or need assistance, contact the NC State Help Desk via the NC State IT Service Portal or call 919.515.HELP (4357).
+If you have questions, contact the NC State Help Desk via the NC State IT Service Portal or call 919.515.HELP (4357).